nguyenthanhjt/google-data-analytics-professional-certificate-course/6_Share-Data-Through-the-Art-of-Visualization/m4_develop-presentations-n-slideshows/p2_presentation-skills-n-practices/s5_v_present-like-a-pro.md

     - Make positive eye contact
   - Remember that these are skills that you can practice with every presentation
   - Seek out feedbacks from people you trust: feedback is a gift and an opportunity to grow

+## **Key Points from "Present like a Pro" Video:**

+1. **Audience Consideration:**
+   - Importance of considering the audience's perspective during presentations.
+   - Acknowledgment that not everyone experiences presentations the same way.

+2. **Focus on Audience Needs:**
+   - The curse of knowledge: The presenter's challenge of assuming everyone has the same context.
+   - Importance of focusing on providing the necessary information for the audience to reach the same conclusions.
+   - Recommendations to answer basic questions about data origin, collection methods, time frames, and guiding hypotheses.

+3. **Keeping Audience Engaged:**
+   - Recognition that the audience might have various things on their minds, making it crucial to keep presentations focused and to the point.
+   - Advice against telling unrelated stories or delving into excessive detail that doesn't concern the audience.

+4. **Avoiding Distractions:**
+   - The inclusion of too much information in charts can lead to distractions; sharing the right amount of content is crucial.

+5. **Best Practices for Delivering Presentations:**
+   - Paying attention to speaking style: using short sentences, avoiding unnecessarily long words, and incorporating intentional pauses.
+   - Keeping the pitch of sentences level to avoid confusion.
+   - Being mindful of nervous habits and minimizing distractions (e.g., staying still, purposeful movement, good posture).
+   - Practicing positive eye contact with the audience.
+   - Emphasizing the importance of continuous improvement through practice and seeking feedback.
+   - Highlighting feedback as a valuable opportunity for growth.

+6. **Summary of Learned Presentation Skills:**
+   - Recap of presentation skills learned in the module, including the use of frameworks, incorporating data, and applying best practices during presentations.